Learn how to make Chocolate Granola at home. I also made a list with 9 granola benefits that you need to know if you want to include it in your diet.

 Once the granola is ready, let it cool down for about 30 minutes, so it can get chunky and crispy.

 Transfer it into an air-tight container or a large jar and keep it in the pantry for about 2-3 weeks.

-Enjoy with yoghurt, milk, fruits or on it's own.
+Enjoy with yogurt, milk, fruits or on its own.